Buying a house with bad credit

 - Credit scores are just one dimension of the application; your 600 is not the same as your neighbor's.

 - There are loan options for buyers with a credit-challenged past.

 When you apply for a mortgage, one of the first steps your lender will take is a thorough examination of your credit history.

-A higher credit score means lenders will be more confident in approving a mortgage application since the borrower can demonstrate a solid record of managing debt.
+- A higher credit score means lenders can likely be more confident in approving a mortgage application since the applicant can demonstrate a solid record of managing debt.